Minimum wage statistics

 Variations in national minimum wages

-In January 2016, 22 out of the 28 EU Member States (Denmark, Italy, Cyprus, Austria, Finland and Sweden were the exceptions) had a national minimum wage.
-As of 1 January 2016, monthly minimum wages varied widely, from EUR 215 in Bulgaria to EUR 1 923 in Luxembourg.
-There was also a national minimum wage in the following candidate countries of the EU: Albania, Montenegro, the former Yugoslav Republic of Macedonia, Serbia and Turkey.
+In July 2016, 22 out of the 28 EU Member States (Denmark, Italy, Cyprus, Austria, Finland and Sweden were the exceptions) had a national minimum wage.
+As of 1 July 2016, monthly minimum wages varied widely, from EUR 215 in Bulgaria to EUR 1 923 in Luxembourg.
+There was also a national minimum wage in all of the candidate countries of the EU: Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey.

-Figure 1 shows gross monthly minimum wage levels expressed in euro terms in January 2016.
+Figure 1 shows gross monthly minimum wage levels expressed in euro terms in July 2016.
 The countries are divided into three groups based on the level of their minimum wages.
-The first group includes countries whose minimum wages were lower than EUR 500 a month: it is composed of four candidate countries (Albania, Montenegro, the former Yugoslav Republic of Macedonia and Serbia) and ten of the EU Member States (Bulgaria, Romania, Lithuania, Hungary, the Czech Republic, Latvia, Slovakia, Croatia, Estonia and Poland).
+The first group includes countries whose minimum wages were lower than EUR 500 a month: it is composed of four candidate countries (Albania, Montenegro, the former Yugoslav Republic of Macedonia and Serbia) and ten of the EU Member States (Bulgaria, Romania, Hungary, the Czech Republic, Latvia, Lithuania, Slovakia, Croatia, Poland and Estonia).

 The second group comprises five EU Member States (Portugal, Greece, Malta, Spain and Slovenia) and Turkey, each with an intermediate level of minimum wages, defined for the purpose of this article as ranging from EUR 500 to less than EUR 1 000 a month; note that in all five of these Member States the minimum wage was in practice below EUR 800 per month.

-The third and final group comprises seven EU Member States (France, Germany, Belgium, the Netherlands, the United Kingdom, Ireland and Luxembourg) where the national minimum wage was EUR 1 000 or more per month; this group also includes the United States.
+The third and final group comprises seven EU Member States (the United Kingdom, Germany, France, Belgium, the Netherlands, Ireland and Luxembourg) where the national minimum wage was EUR 1 000 or more per month; this group also includes the United States.

 It should be noted that for those EU Member States outside of the euro area that have minimum wages (Bulgaria, the Czech Republic, Croatia, Hungary, Poland, Romania and the United Kingdom), as well as for Albania, the former Yugoslav Republic of Macedonia, Serbia, Turkey and the United States, the levels and ranking of minimum wages expressed in euro terms are affected by exchange rates.